v2fly/v2fly-github-io/docs/en_US/config/protocols/socks.md

 ## InboundConfigurationObject

-Note that although inbound Socks can bind to public ports, the Socks protocol is not encrypted and is not suitable for transmission over a public network.
-A more meaningful use of inbound Socks is to provide services for other programs on the local network or environment.
+Note that although inbound Socks can bind to internet-facing ports, the SOCKS protocol is not encrypted and is not suitable for transmission over a public network.
+A more meaningful use of inbound SOCKS is to provide services for other programs on the local network or environment.

 ```json
 {